Lamivudine (By mouth)

 - Do not use this medicine together with zalcitabine, medicines containing emtricitabine, or other combination medicines that contain lamivudine.

-- Some foods and medicines can affect how lamivudine works.
-Tell your doctor if you are using interferon alfa or ribavirin.
+- Some medicines can affect how lamivudine works.
+Tell your doctor if you are using interferon alfa, ribavirin, sorbitol, or trimethoprim.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, or a history of pancreas problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis C or D), diabetes, or a history of pancreas problems.
+Tell your doctor if you have had a liver transplant.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.